 Children are encouraged to speak and express themselves and their views are valued by the child minder.
 They are encouraged to make choices about their play.
-Children were happy to play with their favourite toys and knew where everything was kept in the play room.
-Children chose to play" build an animal" from a wide range of animals, a bear and unicorn were the first choices and they were happy to rummage around finding the right uniforms to suit the animals.
-Children were eager to be involved with this activity and when asked, said they wanted to continue playing and not move on to something else.
+Children were happy to play with their favourite toys and knew where everything was kept in the dedicated play room.
+Children chose to play with push along toys, musical instruments, especially a trumpet, and the toy farm and kitchen.
 Although there is activity planning in place, children are able to influence their choices because the child minder is flexible and will meet their requests for activities.
-Children were delighted when they were asked if they wanted to make sparkly bread sticks after their lunch.
-Children enjoyed their lunch of cheese and pasta which they chose themselves, children told us they loved the food at Zoë's house.
+Children asked the child minder if they could get the playdoh which was agreed, and told us "we love playdoh".
+Children chose to sing a peppa pig song, and joined in with actions when the child minder sang "the wheels on the bus" laughing and dancing throughout.